ChrisVine/chez-simple-sockets/README.md

 call connect-to-ipv4-host via await-task-in-thread! or await-task-in-event-loop!.

-This procedure is intended to be called in a waitable procedure invoked by a-sync.
+This procedure is intended to be called within a waitable procedure invoked by a-sync (which supplies the 'await' and 'resume' arguments).
 The 'loop' argument is optional: this procedure operates on the event loop passed in as an argument, or if none is passed (or #f is passed), on the default event loop.

 &connect-exception will be raised if the connection attempt fails, to which applying connect-exception? will return #t.